ddseo/initial-load-benchmarker/README.md

 # initial-load-benchmarker
 CLI to measure the first-time load speed and related metrics for any website.
 Originally created to measure the impact of bundling policy on performance.

-Currently, the resulting HAR file and related infographc(s) are outputted to an appropriate subdirectory of `initial-load-benchmarker/build`, and metrics are outputted directly to the CLI.
-The nature of the output is subject to change in the future.

 ## Setup
 ```
 $ git clone https://github.com/ddseo/initial-load-benchmarker.git